manupanand/server-commands/README.md

 # server-commands
-This repo for  RHEL server configuration scripts
+This repo for  RHEL  and debian server configuration scripts